 }

 Diagram provides the support to edit phase headers at runtime.
-We achieve the header editing by double click event.
-Double clicking the header label will enables the editing of that.
+The header editing is achieved by double click event.
+Double clicking the header label will enable the editing of that.

 using System;